Garfieldttt/zabbix-homeassistant/README.md

   Example: `http://192.168.1.100:8123`

 ### 3. Link the Host
-- Link the template to the host that represents the Home Assistant instance, or create a new host and link the template.
+- Create a new host and link the template to it, or link the template to an existing host that represents the Home Assistant instance.

 ## Items Included in the Template